JustFixNYC/textit-webhook-fun/README.md

 At [JustFix.nyc][], we currently use TextIt as the "router" for all our SMS
 needs: that is, whenever someone sends a text to our phone number, it's handled by TextIt.
-This was great for initial prototyping but, in some cases, has become suboptimal in some ways as our organization has evolved:
+This was great for initial prototyping but has become suboptimal in some ways as our organization has evolved:

 * The only people who ever change the TextIt flows and campaigns are engineers, who are already fluent with code, while the primary audience of TextIt is